tobega/tailspin-v0/TailspinReference.md

 A literal key-value pair is an identifier followed by a colon and a _value chain_.
 E.g. `{ a: 0, b: 'hello' }`

 NOTE: [Autotyping](#autotyping) and the [data dictionary](#data-dictionary) affects what things you can and cannot assign to a key.
+Raw strings or untyped numbers assigned to a key will become [tagged identifiers](#tagged-identifiers).

 An example of an expression generating a stream of key-value pairs is a [deconstruct](#deconstructor) of a [dereferenced](#dereference) structure value.
 But as a convenience, you can just include the structure-valued